martoe/gradle-svntools-plugin/docs/SvnTag.md

 ## SvnTag task (at.bxm.gradleplugins.svntools.tasks.SvnTag)

-Creates an SVN tag based on a local SVN workspace.
+Creates an SVN tag based on a local SVN workspace or a remote repository.
 This task requires the standard SVN directory layout (`[module]/trunk`, `[module]/branches/[branch]`, `[module]/tags/[tag]`).

 ### Configuration

 Property        | Description | Default value
 --------------- | ----------- | -------------
 svnUrl          | A SVN repository URL that should be tagged.
-This must point to either a trunk, a branch, or a tag.
-                  Currently, tags are always created from `HEAD`.
-                  If missing, the local `workspaceDir` will be used. |
+This must point to either a trunk, a branch, or a tag.<br>Currently, tags are always created from `HEAD`.<br>If missing, the local `workspaceDir` will be used. |
 workspaceDir    | Local workspace that should be tagged | `$project.projectDir` tagName         | Name of the SVN tag (required) |
 replaceExisting | If the tag already exists, delete it first | `false`